mirage109/mirage109/README.md

 ## I'm a frontend developer with a passion for crafting captivating digital experiences.

 ## About Me

-- I have a deep-rooted passion for Front-End Development and am constantly working on honing my coding skills to create innovative and user-friendly web applications.
-My extensive leadership experience has equipped me with strong communication and team-building skills, allowing me to effectively collaborate with others and lead projects to success.
+I have a deep-rooted passion for Front-End Development and am constantly working on honing my coding skills to create innovative and user-friendly web applications.

-- In addition to my technical expertise, I also have a background in digital marketing.
-This experience has provided me with valuable insights into user behavior and market trends, which I leverage to create compelling and engaging digital experiences.

-- Outside of coding, you can find me enjoying a game of beach volleyball, where teamwork and strategy come together in a dynamic and exhilarating environment.

 ## Skills